-All mailings and all pieces in each mailing at Enhanced Carrier Route Standard Mail and Nonprofit Enhanced Carrier Route Standard Mail nonautomation prices are subject to specific preparation standards in 6.2 through 6.7 and to these general standards:
+[1-27-13] All mailings and all pieces in each mailing at Enhanced Carrier Route Standard Mail and Nonprofit Enhanced Carrier Route Standard Mail nonautomation prices are subject to specific preparation standards in 6.2 through 6.7 and to these general standards:

-- All pieces must meet the standards for basic eligibility in 343.2.0 through 343.4.0 and specific eligibility in 343.6.0.
+- a.
+All pieces must meet the standards for basic eligibility in 343.2.0 through 343.4.0 and specific eligibility in 343.6.0.
 Nonprofit Enhanced Carrier Route Standard Mail must meet the additional eligibility standards in 703.1.0. - b.
 All pieces must be in the flat-size processing category. - c.
-All pieces must meet the applicable general preparation standards in 2.0 through 4.0 and 302, and the following: - All regular and Nonprofit Standard Mail Enhanced Carrier Route pieces must be marked under 302.3.0, Placement and Content of Mail Markings.
-All pieces must also be marked "ECRLOT" for basic price, "ECRWSH" for high density price, or "ECRWSS" for saturation price. - 2.
-Generally, flat-size pieces must be in sacks or in bundles on pallets.
+All pieces must meet the applicable general preparation standards in 2.0 through 4.0 and 302, and the following: - All regular and Nonprofit Standard Mail Enhanced Carrier Route pieces must be marked under 302.3.0.
+All pieces also must be marked "ECRLOT" for basic price, "ECRWSH" for high density or high density plus prices, or "ECRWSS" for saturation price. - Generally, flat-size pieces must be in sacks or in bundles on pallets.
 Certain flat-size pieces may be in letter trays under 3.4.
-When entering flat-size pieces at DDUs, mailers may prepare and transport unsacked, nonpalletized bundles according to standards in 2.7. - 3.
+When entering flat-size pieces at DDUs, mailers may prepare and transport unsacked, nonpalletized bundles according to standards in 601.2.10. - 3.
 Pieces must be sequenced according to 6.9. - 4.
 Pieces with a simplified address format must meet the standards in 602.3.0, Use of Alternative Addressing. - d.
 All pieces in the mailing must meet the specific sortation and preparation standards in 6.0 or the palletization standards in 705.8.0.
-Flat-size pieces may be prepared under 705.9.0 through 705.13.0 in Advanced Preparation and Special Postage Payment Systems. - e.
+Flat-size pieces may be prepared under 705.9.0 through 705.13.0 in Advanced Preparation and Special Postage Payment Systems.

+e.
 Sortation determines price eligibility as specified in 343.5.0.